kubernetes-sigs/gateway-api/geps/gep-1911/index.md

 Only the Kubernetes `Service` `protocol` field supports multiple protocols on the same port.
 See the details in [KEP-1435][kep-1435].

 Implementations MAY support Kubernetes Service BackendRefs that are multiplexing TCP and UDP on the same port.
-Otherwise implementations MUST set *Route ResolvedRefs condition to False with the "UnsupportedProtocol" Reason with a clear message that multiplexing is not supported.
+Otherwise, implementations MUST set *Route ResolvedRefs condition to False with the "UnsupportedProtocol" Reason with a clear message that multiplexing is not supported.

 Currently Kubernetes `Service` API only allows different `appProtocol` values for the same port when `protocol` fields differs.
 At this time there seems to be interest in changing `appProtocol` to be a list in order to facilitate this use-case.